TileDB-Inc/MariaDB-Runbook/README.md

 `kubectl apply -f tiledb-secret.yml` and `kubectl apply -f tiledb-root-secret.yml`

 You can then run `kubectl get secrets -n tiledb-cloud` to confirm the secrets have been created.
+*WARNNING!
+DO NOT USE THE SECRETS WITHOUT CHANGING THE BASE64 VALUES WE PROVIDED.
+THESE ARE EXAMPLE SECRETS ONLY AND NOT FOR PRODUCTION PLEASE ADJUST YOUR SECRETS*

 ![TileDB Cloud Secrets](/images/get_secret.png "Get Secrets")